 Top tips for writing an effective Dementia Friendly Awards nomination

-If you are thinking of nominating for this year's Dementia Friendly Awards then we have put together the below tips to help you.
+If you are thinking of submitting a nomination for the next Dementia Friendly Awards, these top tips should help you.

 1. Your nomination doesn’t need to be very long- just a few sentences is enough.
 Keep your explanations clear and to the point, as you’ll only have 200 words for each question.